dpenciso/blog/_posts/2020-10-27-todo-app-backend.markdown

 # Why did I choose the design I did?

-I chose my design because it seemed like the path of least resistance.
+I chose my design because it seemed nice to be able to interact with both the front-end and back-end at the same time through the templating engine.
 My initial ToDo app wasn’t well structured and I would have to restructure a lot in order to get it to work.
-With the time I had to do this assignment, I decided to do the easiest thing for me.
+Working with both at the sime time, seemed like the most efficient thing to do.

 # How did you model you data and why?

 I modeled the data by taking the name of the ToDo, its category, and the date it was posted and storing those in the database.
-I did it that way because it seemed the easiest way to do it.
+I did it that way because that way all the information would be stored together.

 # Why is documentation important?